 Lost salmon

-Lost salmon: An environmental history of hydropower expansion and extinction in the Swedish north 1945–1972
+Lost salmon: An environmental history of declining and extinct populations of the Swedish north

 Doctoral project, Johan Cederqvist